ABOUT US AND FREQUENTLY ASKED QUESTIONS

 What training options does DWED provide and how can I arrange this for a specific hospital service?

 Jacqueline Allan runs DWED training sessions to provide information on understanding and providing care for people with diabetes and eating disorders to health professional teams and other interested parties.
 All details of which can be found via our website.

-Do you provide any guidance or support for people with type 2 diabetes and eating disorders?
+Do you provide any guidance or support for people with type 2 or any other kinds of diabetes and eating disorders?

 DWED is a charity that specifically caters to people with type 1 diabetes and eating disorders.
 This does not however mean that we do not appreciate and acknowledge the fact that people with other types of diabetes can also struggle with eating disorders and if on an insulin regime may engage in insulin omission.

 The reason we do not offer services to those with type 2 diabetes or present information pertaining to those with type 2 or any other type of diabetes besides type 1, is not because we want to exclude or deny support, but because we do not feel we have the expertise or knowledge to give such advice.
 We therefore ask anyone who feel they are in such a position to seek support and guidance from their local services such as GP and diabetes clinic.
 Organisations such as diabetes.co.uk and diabetes.org.uk also may be of help.